-In a November 2019 report, the NSCAI put Al's importance in geostrategic terms, stating that: "The convergence of the artificial intelligence revolution and the reemergence of great power competition . . . threaten the United States' role as the world's engine of innovation and American military superiority."
-Echoing Mr. Putin's 2017 comments, the Commission opined that the "development of Al will shape the future of power.
+In a November 2019 report, the NSCAI put AI's importance in geostrategic terms, stating that: "The convergence of the artificial intelligence revolution and the reemergence of great power competition ... threaten the United States' role as the world's engine of innovation and American military superiority."[11]

+Echoing Putin's 2017 comments, the commission opined that:

+development of AI will shape the future of power.
 The nation with the most resilient and productive economic base will be best positioned to seize the mantle of world leadership.
-That base increasingly depends on the strength of the innovation economy, which will in turn depend on Al. Al will drive waves of advancement in commerce, transportation, health, education, financial markets, government, and national defense."
+That base increasingly depends on the strength of the innovation economy, which will in turn depend on AI.
+AI will drive waves of advancement in commerce, transportation, health, education, financial markets, government, and national defense.[12]

-The NSCAI's report-which was transmitted to the President and Congress-may yield insight as to how exports of Artificial Intelligence might be controlled or considered for control, if the Commission's recommendations influence the Commerce Department's next steps.
-The NSCAI recommended that the U.S. government adopt unilateral and multilateral export controls to "protect specific U.S. and allied AI hardware advantages, in particular in semiconductor manufacturing equipment" (SME), such as equipment needed to produce semiconductor components like silicon and electrical circuits, and for assembly and testing.
+The NSCAI's report - which was transmitted to the president and Congress - may yield insight as to how exports of Artificial Intelligence might be controlled or considered for control, if the commission's recommendations influence the Commerce Department's next steps.

+The NSCAI recommended that the U.S. government adopt unilateral and multilateral export controls to "protect specific U.S. and allied AI hardware advantages, in particular in semiconductor manufacturing equipment," or SME, such as equipment needed to produce semiconductor components like silicon and electrical circuits, and for assembly and testing.[13]

-In other words, the NSCAI recommended an indirect approach to AI export controls-that of curbing foreign capacity to advance in AI by restricting exports of key hardware in the AI technology stack.
-As the Commission explained:
+In other words, the NSCAI recommended an indirect approach to AI export controls - that of curbing foreign capacity to advance in AI by restricting exports of key hardware in the AI technology stack.
+As the commission explained:

-Al applications rely on hardware, and currently that hardware is almost exclusively powered by semiconductors.
+AI applications rely on hardware, and currently that hardware is almost exclusively powered by semiconductors.
 Generally, countries with greater access to high-end computer chips will have an inherent advantage in their ability to deploy high-performing AI algorithms.
 The demand for semiconductors to enable AI applications is expected to grow dramatically in the coming years.
-U.S.headquartered firms account for nearly half of all semiconductor production.
+U.S.-headquartered firms account for nearly half of all semiconductor production.
 As AI becomes more widespread and advanced, demand for more sophisticated and specialized chipsets to run algorithms will increase.
-This, in turn, will also increase demand for . . .
+This, in turn, will also increase demand for ...
 SME.
 Due to the high cost and deep expertise necessary to construct SME, especially the most complex SME, this technology is heavily concentrated.
 About 90 percent of the SME industry is located in the United States, Japan, and the Netherlands, giving that small group of allies a major advantage.
 Controls to preserve U.S. and allied advantages in SME could ensure that U.S. and allied country firms retain a dominant position in the global semiconductor market, including in advanced hardware capabilities.
-It would also ensure that the U.S. government maintains access to the most cutting-edge hardware for AI applications and can scale up production in the event of a crisis.
+It would also ensure that the U.S. government maintains access to the most cutting-edge hardware for AI applications and can scale up production in the event of a crisis.[14]

-Recognizing that controls of SME could be harmful to U.S. semiconductor companies, the Commission recommended that the U.S. Government invest in the development in the United States of "next-generation hardware" by increasing R&D spending on "semiconductor design, manufacturing, packing, and testing."
-Implicit in the focus on "next-generation hardware" is the recognition that the development of SME capacity by China or other foreign parties is not impossible, and therefore the United States, to maintain dominance, must look forward and continually out-innovate its peers and rivals.
+Recognizing that controls of SME could be harmful to U.S. semiconductor companies, the commission recommended that the U.S. government invest in the development in the United States of next-generation hardware by increasing research and development spending on "semiconductor design, manufacturing, packing, and testing."[15]

+Implicit in the focus on next-generation hardware is the recognition that the development of SME capacity by China or other foreign parties is not impossible, and therefore the United States, to maintain dominance, must look forward and continually out-innovate its peers and rivals.